-- Monthly stipend at the end of each month, currently $700 minus federal and state tax deductions.
+Monthly stipend at the end of each month, currently $1000 minus federal and state tax deductions

-We are a family farm with 2 enthusiastic homeschool kids age 8 & 10.
-Dave and Lee have over 34 for year of combined farming experience.
+We are a family farm with 2 enthusiastic kids age 12 and 14.
+Dave and Lee have over 40 years of combined farming experience.
 We started our first farming season in 2000 after apprenticing with successful small scale farmers for four years.
 Lee is passionate about growing herbs and offers classes in herbal medicine.
-Lee is also active in state wide organic movement and is on the board of directors of VABF.
+Lee is also active in the state wide organic movement and is active with VABF, having served on the board for 4 years.
 Dave teaches permaculture design and organic gardening classes for community groups and has experience in landscape design.
 We are both committed to farming in a sustainable way that creates connections between the people and the land.

 Radical Roots Community Farm is located in the Shenandoah Valley seven miles outside of Harrisonburg, Virginia.
 Harrisonburg is a fun college town that has a vibrant downtown with lots of restaurants, yoga, and unique shops.
 The farm is four miles away from the George Washington National Forest, which has hiking trails and nice swimming holes, and three miles away from the great mountain bike trails at Massanutten Resort.